ams0/akdc/digital-twin/README.md

 code apps/badapp/autogitops/dev/badapp.yaml

 # push the change
-akdc targets push
+kic targets push

 # change to the digital twin directory
 cd /workspaces/akdc/digital-twin

-# setup flux
+# resume flux sync
-./setup-flux.sh central-tx-austin-103
+flux resume ks --all

 # wait for flux to sync
 ### you may have to repeat these two steps a few times while CI-CD runs and Flux syncs